 Independent Stores & High Street Names

-Most of today’s shops at Lytham are on Clifton Street (below), extending out to Park Street and Church Road.
+Most of the shops in Lytham are on Clifton Street (below), extending out to Park Street and Church Road.

-Lytham is a compact town centre where you’ll find the stores arranged side by side, so that your time is spent browsing and not in walking between stores!
+Lytham is a compact town centre where you’ll find the stores arranged side by side.
+Spend your time browsing the shelves and not walking between stores!

-Don’t forget the very important ice cream man, who is always to be found in Clifton Square on sunny days, vending delicious treats from his bicycle freezer box!
+Don’t forget the very important ice cream man, who is always to be found in Clifton Square on sunny days.
+He sells his delicious treats from his bicycle freezer box!

 Car Parking in Lytham Town Centre